fpdf-easytable/fpdf-easytable/README.md

 **<s "fontstyle"></s>**

-font-style is a semicolon separated string which can include: font-size, font-family, font-style; font-color;
+font-style is a semicolon separated string which can include: font-size, font-family, font-style, font-color, href;

    Note: Remember to define every font your project needs.